(a) Bed and breakfast homes and transient vacation units are permitted in the following areas:

 (C) Exterior signage indicating that a dwelling unit is used as a bed and breakfast home or transient vacation unit is prohibited;

 (D) Insurance coverage required.
-The owner or operator must maintain a minimum of $1,000,000 per occurrence in commercial general liability insurance at all times.
+The owner or operator must maintain at all times a minimum of $1,000,000 per occurrence in commercial general liability insurance or homeowner’s insurance with business liability coverage.
+Additional homeowner’s insurance umbrella coverage to meet the $1,000,000 in homeowner’s insurance business liability coverage is also acceptable.
 Owners or operators may fulfill insurance requirements through coverage offered by a hosting platform; provided the insurance coverage satisfies the minimum requirements of this paragraph;

 (F) Informational binder required.
 The owner or operator shall create a binder that must be placed and maintained in a conspicuous location within the bed and breakfast home or transient vacation unit at all times.
 The binder must provide guidance to transient occupants on being respectful of neighbors and responding to emergencies.
 The binder must be made available for inspection by the department upon request.
 At a minimum, the binder must include the following documents and information:

-(i) A floor plan of the dwelling unit used as a bed and breakfast home or transient vacation, identifying the location of all transient occupant bedrooms, the maximum occupancy of each bedroom, and the location of all fire exits;
+(i) A floor plan of the dwelling unit used as a bed and breakfast home or transient vacation unit, identifying the location of all transient occupant bedrooms, the maximum occupancy of each bedroom, and the location of all fire exits;

 (ii) Parking plan: